chenguofan1999/iniReader/README.md

 ## License

-This project is under wtfpl project.
+This project is under wtfpl license.
 See the [LICENSE](https://github.com/anak10thn/WTFPL) file for the full license text.